 - added a filter for the

-Assemblylist for Assemblyerrors you can fix on your end
+Assemblylist for Assemblyerrors that can be fixed on your end

 - added the option to ignore errors when you batch import files from S3, FTP or SFTP

-- added the option to email you on
+- added the option to email you about

-- added HTTPS URLs for temporary result files to our
+- added HTTPS URLs for temporary result files to the status pages of our

 - improved the speed and reliability of our